-Your diy Valentine placemat is finished.
-Make a few more using the same placemat pattern (same sizing!) and you’ve got a lovely diy Valentines day set!
+Your diy placemat is finished.
+I hope you've enjoyed this how to make a placemat tutorial.
+Make a few more using the same placemat pattern (same sizing!) and you've got a lovely diy Valentines day set!

 Now make the table and enjoy your new diy decorated home.
 Happy Valentines, Galentines or whatever you choose to celebrate!

 Get the LEA Mini Bin pattern in our shop.

 Make sure to save this easy project for a quick sewing fix when you need it:

 This easy quilted placemat tutorial in all the rainbow colors can be your first quilting project.
 It always turns out beautiful, and it's such a quick make!